 He works constantly to keep us on the path of righteousness, bearing conviction through the Word when we go astray.
 His goal is our Christ-likeness.
 We should be thankful for this jealous lover that the Father has placed within us.

 He perhaps more than us wants us to hear the words well done good and faithful servant when we stand before the Father one day.
 He works incessantly to keep us out of trouble and close to Jesus and the Father.

 We should be careful not to grieve Him through neglect of conscience, bearing unforgiveness towards others, or by the wrong use of our words or our anger.
 And do not grieve the Holy Spirit of God, by whom you were sealed for the day of redemption.
 Let all bitterness, wrath, anger, clamor, and evil speaking be put away from you, with all malice.
 And be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave you (Ephesians 4:30-32).

-Honor the Holy Spirit, jealous lover in your life today.
-If you do, He will give you His joy and peace.
-These only comes through obedience to the Word and obedience to His incessant pull away from the world and unto Jesus and the Father.
+Honor the jealous lover in your life today.
+If you do, He will give you’re his joy and peace.
+This only comes through obedience to the Word and to His incessant pull away from the world and to Jesus and the Father.
 Remember, you are never alone!